Your complete guide to ovulation test kits including when, how, and why you should use them.

-The Natalist ovulation tests come with a thorough set of instructions.
-You can also watch my instructional video here.
+Natalist ovulation tests come in two types— midstream sticks and test strips, and both come with jargon-free, thorough instructions.
 The first thing you’ll need to determine is your cycle length.
 Day 1 of your cycle is the first day of your period; then count the number of days until the day before your next period—that is your cycle length.
 If your cycle length varies from month to month, choose the shortest cycle length you’ve had in the past 6 months.

 Your cycle length will determine what day to start testing for ovulation.
 Most ovulation instructions provide this information in a table.
-You can also find a guide for what day to begin testing in our free downloadable Natalist Ovulation Tracker.
 To give you an example, if you have a 28 day cycle, you would begin testing for ovulation on day 11.
 You will test until you get a positive result, likely three to four days, but it could be longer if you ovulate late in your cycle.
 If you’re on the longer side, don’t fret.
 Some women have longer follicular phases (the first half of your menstrual cycle until ovulation), and this is totally normal.